 There is no reason why a person cannot continue to be as independent as they want if they are diagnosed as legally blind.
 Even if a person is totally blind, there are skills that can be learned and equipment that can assist a person to accomplish tasks of daily living so that they can remain independent.
 He or she needs to adjust to the vision change and have the motivation to learn different methods to carry out everyday tasks and activities successfully.

 My doctor told me there is nothing else he can do about my vision.
-Why should I call The North Country Association for the Visually Impaired (NCAVI)?
+Why should I call The North Country Center for Independence (NCCI)?

 Your doctor means that medically, at this time, there is nothing more that can be done to help your specific eye condition.
 But there are many ideas and strategies that Vision Services staff can offer to help you continue to do the things you need and want to do.